sampreet-chawla/bibliophile/project-worksheet.md

 - Best Seller List
 - Search for the Books by Title / Author / Genre.
 - View the Book Information with details like Title, Author, Rating, etc.
-- View the Book Preview for paid books, and Content for free books (an external link)
+- View the Book Preview (an external link) or Add to Wishlist
 - My Wishlist - Track user book interests
-- Resources - with links to Good Reading Habits
+- Resources - To include project journey and miscellaneous links.

 ## API